35 Amazing Recommendation Letter Samples for Teacher

 A recommendation letter for a teacher is a formal document used to validate a teacher’s resume or credentials.

-A recommendation letter for a teacher provides information on the teacher’s characteristics, qualities, and capabilities.
+It provides information on the teacher’s characteristics, qualities, and capabilities.

-First things first: Who can write a letter of recommendation?
+First Things first: Who Can Write a Letter of Recommendation?

 Some job postings specify that you must be a direct supervisor to the teacher to write a letter of recommendation.
 If this is the case, a present or former principal, vice-principal, school head, director, or someone of similar caliber would be required to write the letter.

-The first thing that you should ask your colleague for is who you should be addressing the letter to.
-Professional letters of recommendation follow a specific format and include the name and address of the person who will be receiving the letter.
-If your colleague does not know who the letter should be addressed to, ask them for the school and the position they will be applying for.
+The first thing that you should ask your colleague is who you should be addressing the letter to.
+Professional letters follow a specific format and include the name and address of the person who will be receiving the letter.
+If your colleague does not know whom the letter should be addressed to, ask them about the school and the position they will be applying for.
 If you have this information, you can do your due diligence.
-Looking at the job posting on the school’s website usually specifies who one should be contacted to apply for a position.
-If it does, make sure that the letter is addressed to this person, instead of utilizing a generic “To Whom It May Concern”.

-Another important piece of information to have from your colleague is what position they are applying for.
-This helps to further tailor your letter of recommendation.
-By knowing the position for which they are applying, you can better speak to the accomplishments and experience of the person you are writing for.
 It is also acceptable to ask them for their resume, especially if you have known the person only in the setting of their current school.
 Many resumes include a list of achievements that people have reached during their time in specific positions.
 You can use these to your advantage when writing your recommendation.

-How do you format a letter of recommendation?
+How do you format it?

 How to Craft a Recommendation Letter for a Teacher

-A colleague writing a recommendation letter for a teacher is in the best position because he/she has worked with the applicant.
+A colleague writing it for a teacher is in the best position because he/she has worked with the applicant.
 A fellow teacher provides a perspective that the resume and cover letter may not provide.
-Therefore, a teacher’s recommendation letter must be well structured to ensure that all the necessary information is captured.
-A recommendation letter for a teacher must hence contain the following information within its structure:
+Therefore, it must be well structured to ensure that all the necessary information is captured.

 Section 1: Letterhead